-- Proper training and supervision of field staff. - Use and maintenance of appropriate sampling equipment, and implementation of appropriate calibration procedures (including use of controlled standard solution supplied by ALS in Brisbane). - Proper sampling techniques were utilised in accordance with relevant water quality sampling guidelines and standards (e.g. AS/NZS 5667.1:1998). - Sample containers were clearly and accurately labelled and a log of collected samples was maintained and updated. - Chain of custody forms were maintained and included with samples. - Data validation included cross check by a second scientist after entry into the database. - Water sample preservation and handling procedures were followed. - Fixed water quality loggers were cleaned, serviced and calibrated regularly as recommended by the manufacturer.
+- Proper training and supervision of field staff. - Use and maintenance of appropriate sampling equipment, and implementation of appropriate calibration procedures (including use of controlled standard solution supplied by ALS in Brisbane). - Proper sampling techniques were utilised in accordance with relevant water quality sampling guidelines and standards (e.g. AS/NZS 5667.1:1998). - Sample containers were clearly and accurately labelled and a log of collected samples was maintained and updated.

+- Chain of custody forms were maintained and included with samples. - Data validation included cross check by a second scientist after entry into the database. - · Water sample preservation and handling procedures were followed.

-2.5.1.2 Quality Control (QC) Procedures
+2.5.2 Quality Control (QC) Procedures